 “Gar firdaus, ruhe zamin ast, hamin asto, hamin asto, hamin asto” (If there is a heaven on earth, it’s here, it’s here, it’s here)

 Although the above lines were used for Srinagar, Kashmir by Emperor Jahangir impressed by its enchanting beauty.
 But I would like to quote him to describe how beautiful my home state, Himachal Pradesh really is.
-Himachal Pradesh is truly a heaven on earth with mesmerizing lush green forests, spectacular cool mountains, stunning landscapes, pristine rivers, friendly people and the weather.
-It is popular among romancers of nature and adventure fanatics as the place has much to offer like paragliding, mountain biking, trekking, hiking, skiing, river rafting and what not!
+Himachal Pradesh is truly a heaven on earth with mesmerizing lush green forests, spectacular cool mountains, stunning trekking routes, pristine rivers, friendly people and the weather.
+It is popular among romancers of nature and trekking fanatics as the place has much to offer like paragliding, mountain biking, trekking, hiking, skiing, river rafting and what not!
 It is a well liked destination for people who are in search of serenity away from the hustle bustle of their city life.

-In this article we will be talking about some of the famous trekking routes of Himachal Pradesh and also about the best time to visit these places and some dos and don’ts if you are planning to pack your bags so that you can get ready with everything you need.
+In this article we will be talking about some of the famous trekking routes of Himachal Pradesh and also about the best time to visit these trekking routes and some dos and don’ts if you are planning to pack your bags so that you can get ready with everything you need.
 So let’s start with Trekking to Kheerganga…

 Trek To Kheerganga